-Option Two

-Direct Submitters
+Option Two Direct Submitters

-This option is for those entities that choose to create their ow n 837 file and submit that file directly to the Commonw ealth Care Alliance portal.
-Commonw ealth Care Alliance offers a secure web portal where providers can obtain access to claim status, member eligibility, and multiple claim submission options.
+This option is for those entities that choose to create their own 837 file and submit that file directly to the Commonwealth Care Alliance portal.
+Commonwealth Care Alliance offers a secure web portal where providers can obtain access to claim status, member eligibility, and multiple claim submission options.

 The easy-to-navigate web portal requires authorized billers and providers to obtain a login to access information.
 If you wish to request online access, you can send a request via email with your tax ID and group NPI to ccaedisupport@pcgus.com with notation regarding which options you would like to access.
-Once you are a registered user, please click here to access the EZ NET Online Claims Web Portal.
+Once you are a registered user, please click here to access the EZNET Online Claims Web Portal.

-• Option Three

-Single Claims Submitters
+Option Three Single Claims Submitters

 Single claims submissions are for professional claims only.
 This option is for those vendors that do not have the technical capabilities of creating an 837 file for batch submissions but need to make single submissions.
-Providers are given the opportunity to enter single claims directly into our secure web portal and are provided a detailed training via WebEx with technical support provided to assist in the transmissions.
+Providers are given the opportunity to enter single claims directly into our secure web portal.